Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/architecture.md

 <a name="datatier"></a>
 ### Data tier

 The data tier includes data, stored procedures, and other associated logic.
-When you use VSTS, the data tier is hosted for you using SQL Server Azure.
+When you use Azure DevOps Services, the data tier is hosted for you using SQL Server Azure.
 In a local deployment of TFS, the logical data tier consists of the following operational stores within SQL Server.
 These stores might be located on one physical server or distributed across many servers.
 You can create applications that extend Team Foundation Server by using some of these operational stores.

 * Configuration database (TFS_Configuration)
 * Application warehouse (TFS_Warehouse)